huchengyong/easy-mydb/README.md

 ## alias
 `alias` alias of the current data table.

-Alias is used to set the alias of the current data table, which is convinient to use other chained operations such as method `mJoin`.
+Alias is used to set the alias of the current data table, which is convenient to use other chained operations such as method `mJoin`.
 Because the `join` is a build-in method of JavaScript, so we use `mJoin` instead.
 ```js
 User.alias('u').mJoin('group g', 'u.groupId = g.id').select()
 ```